Jools Topp is one half of beloved singing sisters The Topp Twins, alongside Lynda Topp.

 In 2006 Jools was diagnosed with breast cancer and underwent a mastectomy.
 The sisters chose to speak out about the disease that kills hundreds of women every year in New Zealand, integrating their personal story of treatment and recovery into their stage show, and developing a fundraising event for Breast Cancer Awareness.

 In 2014 the Topp Twins returned to television screens on Topp Country.
 This time they played themselves as they take a culinary journey around New Zealand.
 The show was one of the highest rated local programmes of 2014; NZ Herald reviewer Colin Hogg praised it as "truly wonderful television".
-A second season began in 2015.
+A second season in 2015 scored the twins a New Zealand Television Award for Best Entertainment Presenter — three decades after they first took out the same category, for a Topp Twins special.

 A skilled horsewoman, Jools established her own business specialising in shoeing horses, before opening a bed and breakfast down south.